shutupaaron/big-sur-automator/README.md

 # Good news!
-New Macs are on shipping right now, so expect updates here now and then!
+New Mac (iMac 27' 2017) are on shipping right now, so expect updates here now and then!

 # Big Sur Automator - Patching has never been easier
 current version: 0.1.8alpha